My Favorite Box Cake Mix Hack

 But back to the cake!

-I made this recipe as a test for the party to see how everyone liked it.
-They were blown away that is was something I had baked at home!
+Originally, I made this recipe as a test for the party to see how everyone liked it.
+What are friends for it you can’t test out the occasional recipe on them from time to time. 😆 They were blown away that is was something I had baked at home!
 Everyone wanted the recipe, and that’s always a good sign.
-I will say, the homemade frosting is what makes it.
+I do believe the homemade strawberry frosting is what makes it.

 Kristin requested strawberry frosting, so I had to figure that one out.
 I started with the recipe by Sally of Sally’s Baking Addiction, and I love it.
 The strawberry flavor comes from Freeze Dried Fruit, which is an awesome pantry staple.
-I have some in large cans packed to last for 20 years, but I used the small packages in this version.
+I have some in large cans (affiliate link) packed to last for 20 years, but I used the small packages (affiliate link) in this version.

 Hope this post gave you ideas on how to jazz up a box cake mix.